LairdCP/BLE_Gateway_Firmware/docs/readme_nbiot_lwm2m.md

 ## LED behavior

-LED1 - LED4 are on when the modem is booting.

 The Blue LED (LED1) blinks once a second when the MG100 is searching for a BL654 sensor.
 When it finds a sensor and successfully connects to it, the LED remains on.

 The Green LED (LED2) can be controlled via the LwM2M server Light Control object.